-The Cleveland FES Center is a consortium of four nationally recognized institutions: Louis Stokes Cleveland VA Medical Center, Case Western Reserve University, MetroHealth Medical Center, and University Hospitals of Cleveland.
+The Cleveland FES Center is a consortium of five nationally recognized institutions: Louis Stokes Cleveland VA Medical Center, MetroHealth Medical Center, Case Western Reserve University, University Hospitals of Cleveland, and the Cleveland Clinic Neurological Institute.
 With the support of these partners, the Cleveland FES Center is able to be at the forefront of academic and clinical research, furthering the advancement of neural technology into clinical standards of care.
 The Cleveland FES Center strives to create an inquisitive and collaborative environment from which researchers, engineers and clinicians work in a unique alliance to develop innovative, patient-centric solutions that improve the quality of life of individuals with neurological or other muscular skeletal impairments.
 Through the use of neurostimulation and neuromodulation research and applications, the Cleveland FES Center leads the translation of this technology into clinical deployment.

 The Louis Stokes Cleveland VA Medical Center (LSCVAMC) provides clinical care to veterans with complications due to spinal cord injuries, head injuries, or stroke, among other illnesses.
 Along with significant support of individual research projects, the Louis Stokes Cleveland VAMC provides the core infrastructure to further this veteran relevant mission.

 The Cleveland FES Center’s inclusion at Case Western Reserve University (CWRU) in the Schools of Engineering and Medicine enables access to leading academic, clinical and engineering expertise, facilities and a rich learning environment all resulting in a dynamic element for FES research and development.